0 items in cart

 Yes, many of them do!
 Some of the best fielders will be found putting a flare on the thumbs and pinkies of their gloves.

 Matt Chapman - The 3x American League Gold Glove winner at 3B, goes with more of a Hybrid flare when he shapes his Wilson glove.
-He will put a flare onto the base of his glove’s thumb.
-He’ll roll the fingers (index, middle and ring) like a ballplayer from the 60s, 70s and 80s.
-And then just work the pinky of his glove gradually to make it more straight.
-Watch below to get a full break down on Matt's glove from JustGloves's affiliate, the Ball Glove King:
+He will put a flare on the base of his glove’s thumb.
+He’ll roll the fingers (index, middle, and ring) like a ballplayer from the 60s, 70s, and 80s.
+And then just work the pinky of his glove gradually to make it straighter.
+Watch below to get a full breakdown on Matt's glove from JustGloves's affiliate, the Ball Glove King:

 Nolan Arenado - Nado‘s Rawlings glove is quite unique.
 He flares the glove gently at the base of the thumb and pinky (more similar to the outfield flare shown above).
 And then he loosens all of the glove’s laces between the fingers.
 He probably has the largest glove opening of an infielder in the MLB.
 And it makes sense, he plays at 3B and gets baseballs blasted at him at high velocities all season long.
 He wants a glove that is going to simply stop the baseball.
 And once he stops the baseball, he lets his God-given talent take over to get a quick transfer to his throwing hand and his rocket right arm nearly always tosses out the runner at first base.
 Again...learn about Nolan's glove from the Ball Glove King: